skellis46/slipbox/literature notes/Blitz - Understanding Heidegger on Technology.md

 > For example, we challenge land to yield coal, treating the land as nothing but a reserve.
 The coal is then stored, "on call, ready to deliver the sun's warmth that is stored in it," which is then "challenged forth for heat, which in turn is ordered to deliver steam whose pressure turns the wheels that keep a factory running."
 The factories are themselves challenged to produce tools "through which once again machines are set to work and maintained."[@blitz-2014-understanding p.71]

 > ... these acts [above re standing reserve] occur primarily by our own doing; we belong to the activity.
 Technological conscriptions of things occur in a sense prior to our actual technical use of [p.72] them, because things must be (and be seen as) already available resources in order for them to be used in this fashion. ...
 But these technical ends are never ends in themselves: "A success is that type of consequence that itself remains assigned to the yielding of further consequences."
-T chain does not move toward anything that has its own presence, b instead, "only enters into its circuit," and is "regulating and securi natural resources and energies in this never-end
+This chain does not move toward anything that has its own presence, but instead, "only enters into its circuit," and is "regulating and securing" natural resources and energies in this never-ending fashion.[@blitz-2014-understanding pp.71-72]

+> The isolated pieces, moreover, are uniform and exchangeable.
+We can replace one piece of standing reserve with another.
+By contrast, "My hand ... is not a piece me.
+I myself am entirely in each gesture of the hand, every single time.[@blitz-2014-understanding p.72]

+- these two women are instruments of technology, standing reserve.
+But they are also not exchangeable.
+Jacobs basically says this in [[Heidegger's standing reserve#^763ca9]] -- as

+> Even the radio listener whom we are nowadays accustomed to thinking of as a free consumer of mass media—after all, he "is entirely free to turn the device on an off"—is actually still confined in the technological system of producing public opinion.
+"Indeed, he is only free in the sense that each time he must free himself from the coercive insistence of the public sphere that nevertheless ineluctably persists."[@blitz-2014-understanding p.72]

+what is this technological system I am describing in this article of two women dancing?
+Not producing public opinion.
+More like the production of selves.
+The production of versions of selves.
+The production of the hope for virality.
+This is clasping at straws though.
+I don't know this.
+But it does raise the question of the extent to which we can ever know why it is that we make things.
+This is Heidegger's "revealing."

+---

 _Internal Link:_ [blitz-2014-understanding.pdf](hook://file/xkNM4xtb1?p=RHJvcGJveC9iaWJsaW9ncmFwaHkgcGRmcw==&n=blitz-2014-understanding.pdf)